manatlan/htag/docs/creating_a_tag.md

 It's good practice, to create its components in a "opened" way (to be able to customized them later).
 But sometimes, it makes sense to refuse customization.

-BTW, keep in mind, that in all cases, you can customize them after creation.
+BTW, keep in mind, that in all cases ("opened" or "closed"), you can customize them after creation.
 ``` python
 class App(Tag.body):
     def init(self):